Olympus E-M1 II vs Panasonic FZ330

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the FZ330) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M1 II and the FZ330 are recent models that are part of the current product line-up.
-The FZ330 replaced the earlier Panasonic FZ200, while the E-M1 II followed on from the Olympus E-M1.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M1 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus E-M1 II better than the Panasonic FZ330 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus OM-D E-M1 Mark II:

 - More detail: Offers more megapixels (20.2 vs 12MP) with a 30% higher linear resolution.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.